Litrik002/VenomRAT-v6.0.3-SOURCE-/README.md

 # End of support ⚠
-Love to the people that support me ❤️ Support in my group: https://t.me/LitrikRATSoftware
+Love to the people that support me ❤️ There is a tutorial on how to download the rat here is my group free to join : https://t.me/LitrikRATSoftware